 Step 3: Working with WordPress REST API

-By default, WordPress provides the following Rest APIs or Endpoints which can be used to pull the data from the headless CMS and deliver it to the respective channels.
+By default, WordPress provides the following Rest APIs or Endpoints, which can pull the data from the headless CMS and deliver it to the respective channels.

 You can also register additional Endpoints or REST APIs depending on your need.